Why Australian Police Check Results May Get Delayed

 In some cases, the NCPS isn’t capable of delivering results automatically.
 This is more likely if an application is complex.
 When that happens, the application will be flagged.
 It will then need to be reviewed manually.
 A member of the police force will go through your application to determine any decisions.

-Manual processing will mean that applications for a national police certificate will be delayed.
+Manual processing will mean that applications for a national police check will be delayed.
 Getting results will likely take longer than the usual 1-2 business days.

 The Most Common Reasons for Police Check Delays